Canada's Economic Action Plan | Plan d'action économique du Canada |

 October 12, 2010

-The Honourable Jim Flaherty, Minister of Finance, today released an
+The Honourable Jim Flaherty, Minister of Finance, today released an update

-budget over the medium term. (...)
+over the medium term. (...)
 Canada's

 Economic Action Plan has underpinned a solid and enviable economic